Lagle Parek: Dissident activities and arrest

 On 10 October 1981, Parek participated in the signing of an open letter to the heads of government of the USSR and the countries of northern Europe, in which the authors (38 Lithuanians, Latvians and Estonians) supporting the Soviet leadership, approved the Scandinavian Nuclear-weapon-free zone initiative and proposed to extend this initiative to the Baltic states, as well as proposing the removal of Soviet missiles from their territory.
 Parek also participated in the publication of Samizdat journals, as well as liaising with dissidents in Russia.

 On 5 March 1983, Parek was arrested and on 16 December sentenced by the Supreme Court under Article 68 Part 1 of the Criminal Code of the ESSR (corresponds to Art.
 70-1 of the Criminal Code of the RSFSR) to 6 years in prison and 3 years of exile.
-Other defendants in the same case, charged with the same crimes, were Heiki Ahonen (now the director of the Museum of Occupations in Tallinn) and Arvo Pesti (both born 1956).
+Other defendants in the same case, charged with the same crimes, were Heiki Ahonen (who later became the director of the Museum of Occupations in Tallinn) and Arvo Pesti (both born 1956).
 Both men received 5 years in prison and 2 years of exile.
 For a time she served in Dubravlag labor camp in the so-called "small area" for women who have been convicted of political crimes.
 Along with Tatyana Velikanova, Irina Ratushinskaya and others, Parek took part in the hunger strikes and other protests, for which she was subjected to imprisonment in solitary confinement.
 In January 1987, Parek was pardoned and released.